-INPUT y N×1 vector containing dependent variable.
+INPUT N×1 vector containing dependent variable. v

-x N×P matrix containing independent variables.
+N×P matrix containing independent variables. х

-GLOBAL olsqtol scalar, the tolerance for testing if diagonal elements are
+GLOBAL olsqtol scalar, the tolerance for testing if diagonal elements are does not have full rank, then the coefficients that cannot be estimated will be zero.